LinkedInLearning/essential-jenkins-2468076/Ch02/02_07-challenge-develop-a-parameterized-pipeline/README.md

 - [ ] Update the `Report` stage to use the environment as the name of the report file.

 ## Tips
-- Use the *Declarative Directive Generator* in the Pipeline Sytanx tool to create snippets for the parameters and any other directives if needed.
+- Use the *Declarative Directive Generator* in the Pipeline Syntax tool to create snippets for the parameters and any other directives if needed.

 - Start a new pipeline project and use the following code:
 ```Jenkinsfile